 First: I approach the year in quarters & break those quarters into weeks.

-But I would consider those to be long-term goals that are benchmarked for the next five years.
-In order to get there, I put together a series of small attainable goals that I know can be achieved this year aimed at helping me polish my business and brand so that I’m able to attract more opportunity.
-This opens the doors for the wow career moments currently pinned to my vision board that I’m calling into fruition daily.
+I would consider those to be long-term goals that are benchmarked for the next three to five years.
+In order to get there, I put together a series of small attainable goals that I know can be achieved this year aimed at helping me polish my business, grow my brand visibility so that I’m able to attract more opportunity.
+This opens the doors for those wow career moments currently pinned to my vision board that I’m calling into fruition daily.

 See my post on ways to stay open and ready for opportunity.
 Click below.